By Joseph Reinke, CFA Founder of FitBUX

 - Your parents are refinancing your student loans and the loans will no longer appear on your credit report.

-- Your parents are co-signing either your student loans or home loan.
+- You have parents that are co-signing your student loans or home loan.

 - Your credit score is barely qualifying you for a mortgage…i.e. the hard inquiry to refinance your student loans may drop your score slightly and prevent you from qualifying for a mortgage.